1. Suitcase with Luggage Tag

 - Suitcases with a collapsible handle on the top and wheels on the bottom are easier to travel with through long walks at the airport and through city streets.

 - Remember to only pack what you need.
-You might see a weight limit of 50 lbs.
-50 lbs is very heavy to carry up multiple flights of stairs after a long (8-12 hour) international flight.
+You might see a weight limit of 50 pounds.
+A 50 pound suitcase is very heavy to carry up multiple flights of stairs after a 8 hour flight.

-- Locks are discouraged because Transportation Security Administration (more commonly referred to as 'TSA') in other countries can and will cut them off if they want to inspect the contents of your luggage.
+- Locks are discouraged because Transportation Security Administration (TSA) will cut them off, if they want to inspect the contents of your luggage.

 - There is typically no fee for carry-on luggage for international flights.
 Most airlines share dimensions on their website to make sure that the carry-on you bring will fit in the compartment over your airline seat.

 - Make sure this will completely fit under the airplane seat in front of you or in the overhead compartment.
-(You will probably have to take out your laptop when you go through security.)
+You will have to remove your electronic devices when you go through security.

 What to Pack

-Pack using a checklist so you ensure you bring all the necessities for your experience abroad.
-Keep in mind that you will likely purchase additional items and souvenirs while abroad.
+Use a checklist to ensure you bring necessities for your experience abroad.
+You will likely purchase additional items and souvenirs while abroad.
 Leave extra space in your luggage or bring an extra bag.
-Remember, many basic items can be purchased almost anywhere in the world.
+Basic items can be purchased almost anywhere in the world.
 For some items, such as toiletries, it may make more sense to bring a small amount and purchase more locally as needed.

 Documents and IDs

-- green card (if you are not a US citizen)
+- Information for Green Card Holders (if you are not a US citizen)